Custom Embroidered Apparel Group Photo

 What is Stitch Count Pricing?

 If your custom embroidery company is using stitch count pricing, you might see something like, “$1 per thousand stitches”.
 In this formula, a logo with 10,000 stitches would cost $10 to embroider on a shirt.
+Here's a visual of a high stitch count logo for reference:

-Logo With a High Stitch Count
+Logo with a High Stitch Count

 What Are the Advantages of Stitch Count Pricing?